OpenTestJig/ftdi_tool/README.md

-# ftdi-tool
+# ftdi_tool
-Stand-alone script that can be used to configure attached FTDI USB2UART converters.
+Stand-alone python3 script that can be used to configure attached FTDI USB2UART converters.

 Author: Jan Simons
 License: GPLv3+